gianlucaborello/cassandradump/README.md

 A data exporting tool for Cassandra inspired from mysqldump, with some added slice and dice capabilities.

 Disclaimer: you really shouldn't be using this!
-This is weak, non-scalable, inefficient, verbose!
+This is fragile, non-scalable, inefficient and verbose!
 Cassandra already offers excellent exporting/importing tools:

 - Snapshots
 - CQL COPY FROM/TO commands